 Force majeure – er, in English please?

 One thing you need to know before we talk about cancellation is force majeure.
-This is an event according to French law that exonerates the ski school from reimbursing you for your ski lessons whatever the other criteria of your cancellation.
+This is an event, declared in French law, that exonerates the ski school from reimbursing you for your ski lessons if we have to cancel your lessons due to a ‘force majeure’.
 The three elements that characterise ‘force majeure’ are unforeseen, unstoppable and completely outside of our control.
-An example could be the ‘Ash cloud’ event in 2010 where thousands of holiday makers didn’t make it to resort for their ski holidays.
-If you had booked your holiday and couldn’t make it to your ski lesson for this reason, you would not legally be eligible for a refund.
 The good news is, force majeure type events almost never occur.

 Cancellation more than a month before your lessons start

-If you cancel your booking more than one calendar month before your lessons are due to start, for whatever reason, Oxygene will refund you the full amount you paid at the time of booking no questions asked (except in the unlikely case of force majeure as explained).
+If you cancel your booking more than one calendar month before your lessons are due to start, for whatever reason, Oxygene will refund you the full amount you paid at the time of booking no questions asked.
 Phew.